Personal Safety: Active Shooters

 Consider factors such as: Has someone threatened you with the use of a gun or harm, even in a joking manner, and the person makes you uneasy?
 How well do you know that person?
 Is there a likelihood the person could very well carry out violence?
 Does the person fantasize about violence?
 Engage in violent behaviours – past or present?
 Play violent video games?
 Engage in hobbies with weapons or violence?
 Read materials with violence, or enjoy violent programming?
 Have they told you or you heard others say, report or infer the person has violent or anti-social withdrawn personality?
 Is there anything creepy or unsettling about the person?
 Do they have a glazed look in their eyes often?
 The Oklahoma City Police department recommends:

 The most notable recent workplace violence outbursts in Oklahoma did not involve a gun.
-In September of 2014 Alton Nolen, a disgruntled Vaughan Foods\’ employee in Moore, OK, beheaded one women and stabbed another.
-It was after he began stabbing his second victim the company\’s CEO shot Nolen, putting an end to his workplace violence attack (Keneally 2014; Perez-Pena & Schmidt 2014).
+In September of 2014 Alton Nolen, a disgruntled Vaughan Foods’ employee in Moore, OK, beheaded one woman and stabbed another.
+It was after he began stabbing his second victim the company’s CEO shot Nolen, putting an end to his workplace violence attack (Keneally 2014; Perez-Pena & Schmidt 2014).
 Thankfully, a gun was on the premises for safety or both women would have died.
 An active shooter could refer to any person ready willing and able to use violence to harm others.

 • Lean into aggression and stay on centerline: This is where your power is